KRFOSS/kali-docs/virtualization/usb-boot-in-vm/index.md

 ![usb-boot-vm-15](usb-boot-vm-15.png)

-From here, you can select “EFI Internal Shell” to get into the shell.
+From here, you can select "EFI Internal Shell" to get into the shell.
 If you get something like this, missing an fs0 map, then EFI doesn’t see your USB drive.
 If this is the case, power off the virtual machine, unplug the USB, start the VM, and immediately after pressing start, insert the drive, looking for the checkmark in settings.

 If everything goes well, you’re booted into Kali.
-Otherwise, you can get to an EFI shell with ESC, “EFI Internal Shell”.
-A “happy” EFI shell looks like this:
+Otherwise, you can get to an EFI shell with ESC, "EFI Internal Shell".
+A "happy" EFI shell looks like this:

 ![usb-boot-vm-16](usb-boot-vm-16.png)